meta00/vital_sqi/README.md

 1. Support PPG and ECG waveforms in various data formats extracted from wearables.
 2. Unified framework for state-of-the-art SQIs: standard statistics, HRV, R peak, waveform, and template matching based SQIs.
-3. Rule-based assignment of signal quality using user-defined thresholds for the extracted SQIs.
+3. Rule-based classification of signal quality using user-defined thresholds for the extracted SQIs per signal segment.
 4. Pipeline and GUIs for SQI extraction and quality assignment.

 # Prerequisites and Installation